GideonFlynn/FSND-Linux-Server-Configuration/README.md

 sudo apt-get -y upgrade
 sudo apt-get -y autoremove
 ```
-**To confirm everything is working as it should so far: go to your browser, enter your servers ip-address and see if the default apache page is there.
+**To confirm everything is working as it should so far: go to your browser, enter your servers IP-address and see if the default apache page is there.
 If nothing displays, run above commands again.
 If nothing still shows up you should start over.**

 ## Setting up PostgreSQL
 ```bash